 While St. Patrick’s Cathedral is the more famous church in New York, Tims Square has its own church that attracts tourists and visitors.
-This inter-denominational church is open to visitors and people gather every Tuesday, Times Square Church.
+This inter-denominational church is open to visitors and people gather every Tuesday, at Times Square Church.

 Address: 237 West 51st Street.

 And if you want to see another Times Square Church, visit the Church of St Mary the Virgin a New York City landmark dating back to 1868.
 Known for its use of incense at services it has become known as Smokey Mary’s.
 Address: 145 W 46th St, New York, NY 10036